did-app/www/guides/phoenix-elixir-openid-connect-integration/index.md

 Signing in, or up, using the OpenID connect flow requires two endpoints.

 One endpoint redirects the user to the OpenID provider (in this case DID.app) to authenticate themselves.
-And a callback where the result of authenticating is handled.
+A second callback endpoint is where the result of authenticating is handled.

 We will add both of these in a session controller.